 Pay per click advertising is an incredibly popular online marketing strategy that has grown to become the go-to place for many internet advertisers.
-Thanks to Google and its powerful AdWords platform, advertisers can now reach millions of users worldwide from a range of different backgrounds and countries.
+Thanks to Google and its powerful Google Ads platform, advertisers can now reach millions of users worldwide from a range of different backgrounds and countries.

-In 2003, 3 years after the launch of their AdWords platform, Google introduced a new feature dubbed the Google “display network” to their existing platform.
+In 2003, three years after the launch of their AdWords platform, Google introduced a new feature dubbed the Google “display network” to their existing platform.
 With the ability to reach millions of additional users for a much lower cost than the Google search network, it instantly became a huge hit with advertisers.

-The Google display network might seem like a haven for lower cost per clicks and a wider audience reach, but is everything as it seems?
+The Google display network might seem like a haven for lower cost per click and a wider audience reach, but is everything as it seems?

 If it is truly as good as people make it out to be, then surely everyone would be using it?
 But, that’s clearly not the case.
 With some experts telling you to use it and others telling you to avoid it at all costs, who should you listen to?
 Well, we’re here to find out.